 Rugby Jersey Finger TreatmentBook Appointment

 Rugby Jersey Finger, also known as an FDP rupture or just jersey finger, is a finger injury common amongst, but not limited to, rugby players.
-Specifically, the injury occurs as a tear in one of the four flexor tendons in each finger.
+The injury occurs as a result of a tear in one of the 2 flexor tendons in each finger.

 Causes of Rugby Jersey Finger